spaulg/backbone.storageProxy/README.md

-# Backbone Storage Provider Proxy
+# Backbone Storage Adapter Proxy

-A proxy class for allowing multiple storage providers to be utilised on backbone.js models and collections at the same time.
+A proxy class for allowing multiple storage adapters to be utilised on backbone.js models and collections at the same time.

 ## Usage